MalvinaPap/FCC-Front_End_Libraries_Projects/README.md

 # freeCodeCamp|Front-End Libraries Projects
 The simple web applications in this repository where implemented in the context of freeCodeCamp's curriculum, and more specifically during the front-end libraries certification process.
 They were implemented using [Codepen](https://codepen.io).

+How to  use: Each project contains an html page named index.html.
+Run it with any browser and you can see the app running.

 ### Project No.1: Random Quote Machine
 This app consists of a single html page that shows a different AFI top movie quote each time the 'Get Quote' button is clicked.
 It was developed using Bootstrap (HTML,CSS) and jQuery (JavaScript).